b3x206/Packetor/README.md

 12. Chart, refer to Charles
 13. Notes, refer to Charles
 14. Fully refer to Charles' functions, Charles is the all-powerful mobile terminal
-15. Who is Charles? idk really but he seems great. (perhaps a lib)
+15. Who is Charles? idk really but he seems great. (perhaps a lib / terminal emulator)
 16. Implement the request collection function.
 17. Implement the request resend function.